parse-community/docs/Compatibility-with-Hosted-Parse.md

 To make queries and writes as a specific user within Cloud Code, you need to pass the user's `sessionToken` as an option.
 The session token for the authenticated user making the request is available in `request.user.getSessionToken()`.

-## Config

-Parse Config is not supported.
-You can create config variables in Node that can be changed and deployed.
-Or, it would be relatively straightforward to create a Node version of Parse Config with a dashboard to change these variables without a deployment.

 ## Dashboard

 Parse has provided a separate [Parse Dashboard project](http://blog.parse.com/announcements/introducing-the-parse-server-dashboard/) which can be used to manage all of your Parse Server applications.